 Fast forward to almost five years later, this week, Batul was finally able to able to publish a memoir of her battle for custody and dignity.
 Given the insanely unjust custody laws and the rampant sexual harassment and corruption in the judicial sector in Afghanistan, this book is a gem of historical importance.
 Titled Qadhaf (meaning “Slander”), Batul’s book chronicles, in Persian, her life after marriage as she fought for divorce, custody, and against defamation.

 “This book is a depiction of my life.
 I tried hard to make this depiction soft, but I couldn’t remove the insidious traces of violence from it.
-This is our life, a life weaved with many layers of violence and injustice, in a way that I have felt lucky when facing other victims of abuse,” Batul says about her book and the rampant violence faced by Afghan women.
+This is our lives, weaved with many layers of violence and injustice, in a way that I have felt lucky when facing other victims of abuse,” Batul says about her book and the rampant violence faced by Afghan women.

 Afghanistan’s judicial system is nothing short of a maze.
 Having worked with a few women survivors of violence and abuse as they sought justice, I can testify firsthand that this system was never meant to protect the marginalized.
 It is corrupt, unjust, and- though there are some exceptions- filled with old men with no interest in defending women’s rights.
 As we see in Batul’s book, for Afghan women, the road to justice is filled with obstacles and dangers.
 Without awareness of their legal rights and the intricacies of fighting for them, there is very little hope for women facing abuse to free themselves.
 For them and many others, Batul’s book is a guiding light.